RavinduHewessage/BookStore-Management-System/README.md

 Only the administrator can register employees for the system, giving them a unique username and password.
 Book store management system focuses precisely on following objectives

-➢ Search, edit, update, deleted records of a book efficiently ➢ Process a large amount of data effectively and efficiently ➢ Only authorized users can log into system
+➢ Search, edit, update, deleted records of a book efficiently<br/>
+➢ Process a large amount of data effectively and efficiently<br/>
+➢ Only authorized users can log into system<br/>
-➢ Provide better service within a short time period
+➢ Provide better service within a short time period<br/>
-➢ Analyze book records
+➢ Analyze book records<br/>
-➢ Helps to Keep the entire information of the book store in a systematic way ➢ User friendly
+➢ Helps to Keep the entire information of the book store in a systematic way<br/>
+➢ User friendly